13 Scrum Master Interview Questions and Answers

 What is a product increment?

 In your response, consider talking about why those values are important in a Scrum team.
-You might mention how they’re different from other types of project management.
-It’ll also be worthwhile to connect the values to the performance of a Scrum team.
-Do you have a story about how getting a team member to be courageous about sharing honest feedback saved a project from trouble?
+You might mention how they are different from other types of project management.
+It will also be worthwhile to connect the values to the performance of a Scrum team.
+Have a story about how getting a team member to be courageous about sharing honest feedback saved a project from trouble?
 This could be a good time to share.

 Other forms this question might take: